khoelscher0625/100-days-of-code/log.md

 **Thoughts** Really enjoyed today's coding.
 It was some fundamental understanding that I needed and didn't get in the few classes I have taken.
 Reminded myself that this coding challenge isn't about completion, it is about coding everyday.
 I missed a few days unfortunately in the chaos of life, but I am back now and ready to head full steam!

+### Day 4: Tuesday, October 13th, 2020

+**Today's Progress**: Finished the Applied Visual Design lessons on freeCodeCamp

+**Thoughts** Felt great!
+Learned some interesting ways to use animations of elements.
+Used skews, ::before, ::after, and @keyframes.

 **Link(s) to work**